 The study of art history and material culture offers students the tools to interpret, critique, and navigate our media-saturated world.
-These disciplines encourage students to analyze the ways that our symbolically-charged visual environments shape the ways we think and act.
-Three primary goals inform my teaching: first, I want my students to sharpen their visual skills and build their critical vocabulary about visual and material culture so that they can continue to develop these abilities beyond the classroom.
+These disciplines encourage students to analyze the ways that our symbolically-charged visual environments shape how we think and act.
+Three primary goals inform my teaching: first, I want my students to sharpen their visual skills and build their critical vocabulary about art and material culture so that they can continue to develop these abilities beyond the classroom.
 Second, I make the development of critical reading and writing skills a priority.
-Finally, It is important to create an atmosphere of intellectual and personal generosity in the classroom by facilitating formal debates and asking students to share their ideas in direct conversations with each other.
+Finally, It is important to create an atmosphere of intellectual generosity in the classroom by facilitating formal debates and asking students to share their ideas in direct conversations with each other.

 WHAT IS VISUAL STUDIES?